NinjaInShade/todo/client/README.md

 ## Features i would like frontend to have:

-- fetch data from backend
+- fetch data from backend ✘
-- Add a todo
+- Add a todo ✘
-- list of todos
+- list of todos ✘
-- dark/light mode toggle (IF user auth is added, maybe a section for scheduled todos?)
+- dark/light mode toggle ✔
-- manage a dark/light mode in localStorage
+- manage a dark/light mode in localStorage ✔
-- UI for creating , editing and deleting todos (CRUD)
+- UI for creating , editing and deleting todos (CRUD) ✔

 # Future ideas:

-- Add login/logout functionality ( with oAuth for maximum security )
+- Add login/logout functionality ( with oAuth for maximum security ) ✘
-- Relate every todo to a user , user can have multiple todos
+- Relate every todo to a user , user can have multiple todos ✘
-- Scheduled todos
+- Scheduled todos ✘
-- Set todos that re come up every day/week/month/year?
+- Set todos that re come up every day/week/month/year? ✘